Affiliate links on Android Authority may earn us a commission. Learn more.

 - If you twist your fingers, meaning that you spin them clockwise or counterclockwise, you will rotate your map on Google Maps.

-This tip also applies to the navigational screen, which has directions and how far you are away from your destination.
+This tip also applies to the navigational screen, which has directions and how far you are from your destination.
 After you have found the directions to where you want to go, press Start to enter the navigational screen and start making your way to your destination.
 The Google Maps voice will start telling you where to go.

 Place two fingers down on the screen anywhere and then turn them.
 Your map will rotate according to the direction of your multi-touch inputs.
+You can also tap the Re-Center button to make the map point toward your direction.

-How to rotate Google Maps (desktop)
+How to rotate Google Maps on desktop

 Rotating a Google map on your desktop is just as easy as on your phone.
 However, there are a few things that you must make sure are enabled before you can rotate the map at all.